Parent and Caregiver Support Resources

 There is a Washington State law that allows kinship caregivers to consent to health care for a child when the parents are not available.
 View the Consent to Health Care for a Child.

 Information and Support for Children with Special Needs

 Talking with families who are going through similar experiences can often help you to address concerns and cope with your child’s special needs.
-To learn more about support groups, workshops and resources to help your child in school, visit Learn more about support for children with special needs.
+Learn more about support groups, workshops and resources to help your child in school.